 - People with anger problems are 2.7 times more likely to drink or smoke and are more at risk of blood clots.

 4 Signs to Know If You Are an Angry Drunk

-Well, we know that drinking alcohol affects the decision making process and usually lowers our inhibitions, so being an angry drunk could indicate the someone has an underlying anger problem that comes out when they start drinking.
-Being an angry drunk can be difficult to determine, but here are some telltale signs:
+Well, we know that drinking alcohol affects the decision-making process and usually lowers our inhibitions, so being an angry drunk could indicate that someone has an underlying anger problem that comes out when they start drinking.
+Being an angry drunk can be difficult to determine, but here are four telltale signs:

 People are more likely to respond to emotional triggers when they are drinking, but for the angry drunk, even the slightest hint of offense could be cause for a fight.
 If you’ve ever started or been involved in a drunken altercation, try to reflect on what happened and how the situation could have been handled better.

 Many drinkers have at one point considered whether they should stop drinking altogether.
 For alcoholics, that question may come up on a daily, weekly, or monthly basis.
 There are different types of alcoholism, but one of the biggest indicators of an issue is when the person wants to quit drinking but is unable to.
 If you have difficulty controlling your drinking behavior, odds are you likely have trouble controlling your temper while drinking.